-\paragraph{Assigning Consistent Position IDs.} We need to assign consistent positions IDs to tokens.
-If they are assigned sequentially, or if the duplicated assistant response tokens share the same position IDs, it will lead to incorrect relative positions.

-To maintain the correct relative positions—as if multiple forward passes were performed for each turn in conversation—we need a more strategic way of assigning position IDs.
-The following assignment\footnote{ Position IDs are assigned sequentially based on the order of tokens within each sequence.} of the first position ID for each token sequence ensures the relative positions are correct:
+\paragraph{Assigning Consistent Position IDs.} After duplication of response tokens, we need to assign consistent position IDs to tokens to maintain the correct relative positions—as if multiple forward passes were performed for each turn in the conversation.
+If they are assigned sequentially, or the duplicated assistant response tokens share the same position IDs, it will lead to incorrect relative positions.
+We need a strategic way of assigning position IDs.
+The following assignment of the first position ID for each token sequence ensures the relative positions are correct and equivalent to N-Pass approach\footnote{ Position IDs are assigned sequentially based on the order of tokens within each sequence.}:

 \paragraph{Label Mask.} Duplication of the response tokens also raises the question of which tokens should be included in the loss calculation.
-The following strategy outlines the inclusion criteria for each token type:
+The following label mask outlines the inclusion criteria for each token type: